d9pouces/PolyArchiv/README.md

 The simplest way is to use `pip`:

     $ pip install polyarchiv

+You can also install it from the source:

+    $ python setup.py install

+If you do not want to install globally, you can use the `--user` option.

 Some commands are available:
 display the current configuration, local and remote repositories, sources and backup status